Karelus/discbase-frontend/README.md

 json-server --watch db.json --port 3004
 ```

-If the shell tells you that json-server is not installed, you might need to install it globally:
+If cli tells you that json-server is not installed, you might need to install it globally:

 ```javascript
 npm install -g json-server